jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-2c.md

-+++
+---
-title=  "Retaliatory Restraints"
+title: "Retaliatory Restraints"
-heading=  "Chapter 2c of Book 4 "
-date=  2020-03-25
-image=  "/covers/wn.jpg"
+heading: "Chapter 2c"
-description=  "There are two cases when it will be advantageous to lay some burden on foreign industry to encourage domestic industry" linkb=  "/research/smith/wealth-of-nations/book-4/chapter-2b" linkbtext=  "Chapter 2b" linkf=  "/research/smith/wealth-of-nations/book-4/chapter-2d" linkftext=  "Chapter 2d" icon=  "/icons/smith.png"
+description: "There are two cases when it will be advantageous to lay some burden on foreign industry to encourage domestic industry"
-+++
+image: /covers/wn.jpg
+weight: 14
+author: Adam Smith
+icons: /icons/smith.png
+---

 {{< s v="23" >}} There are two cases when it will be advantageous to lay some burden on foreign industry to encourage domestic industry.